NeoMutt: Terminal-Native Email for the Keyboard-Driven Developer

 # Local Maildir (synced via mbsync)

-set folder = $XDG_CONFIG_HOME/neomutt/maildir/outlook
+set folder = $XDG_CONFIG_HOME/neomutt/.gitignored/maildir/outlook

 set mbox_type = Maildir